JasonPham808/Solar-Power-Prediction-from-Tabular-Data/README.md

 ## 7. How to Run This Project

 1. Clone the repository
-2. Install dependencies using `requirements.txt`
+2. Install dependencies using `requirements.txt.`
 3. Place your CSV dataset into `data/raw/`
 4. Run preprocessing via: